vinayakredekar/Assignment/README.md

 * Rooster can be implemented with Composition and Inheritence.
 A maintainable Rooster with same behavior as inherited can achieved with composition.

 ## Sub Section 4
 * Parrot can mimic any object that is mimicable, living or non-living.
-Thus improving the parraots ability to mimic any sound.
+Thus improving the parrots ability to mimic any sound.

+#Section B
+## Modeling a Fish
+* Fish can swim but cannot walk or fly.
+Each Fish has peculiar features to display.
+* Abstraction of animal that can swim is maintainable.
+* Dolphin is not a Fish, however, it can swim.
+Can be easily extended from Abstract AquaticAnimal
+* Further Abstarction can be created for for AquaticMammals.
+Apprently, Dolphin is aquatic mammal.
+This could be useful if we want to extend for similar types e.g Whale